 Unlike fearful avoidants, dismissive avoidants don’t do limited or low contact.
 They don’t see the point of reaching out for reaching out’s sake.
 And unlike fearful avoidants, dismissive avoidants don’t get anxious when thy don’t get a response.
 Just as they don’t feel obliged to respond, they don’t feel you owe them a response.

 A dismissive avoidant ex will not chase you

-Many anxious men and women are pleasantly surprised when a dismissive-avoidant reaches out.
+Many anxious men and women are pleasantly surprised when dismissive avoidant exes reach out.
 They think that the natural thing for a dismissive avoidant ex is to avoid all contact.
-They feel good when a dismissive-avoidant reaches out, but also disappointed that the dismissive-avoidant is not giving away how they feel and what they are thinking.
+They feel good when a dismissive avoidant reaches out; but also disappointed that the dismissive-avoidant is not giving away how they feel and what they are thinking.

 The natural tendency for an anxious person is to apologize or reassure that their feelings have not changed.
 Often this eagerness to right the past, fix a mistake, or set the record straight is what makes them come across as defensive, desperate, needy, moving too fast or pushing too hard for connection and closeness.

-A dismissive-avoidant may not like what happened but they are not in a hurry to talk about it.
+A dismissive avoidant may not like what happened but they are not in a hurry to talk about it.
 Most of the time, they see no need to talk about what has already been discussed, explained or agreed on.
-To them that’s making a “big deal” about it.
+To a dismissive avoidant, that’s making a “big deal” about it.